Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

+We will talk about what a square actually is in the geometry section.

+<br /><br />

 Our set is 0,1,4,9,16,25,36,49.

 So the first number in the set is 0.
 Which means the starting value is 0. <h3>var start = 0;</h3>